 Are you comfortable with the repayment amount?

-If you have decided that a fixed rate home loan is best for your needs, the main consideration will be how long you decide to lock in for.
+If you have decided that a fixed rate home loan is best for your needs, the main consideration will be how long you decide to lock-in.
 This should ultimately depend on your plans for the next one, two, three or five years.

 If you think you may need to refinance the property through the fixed term, or require a degree of flexibility in your repayments, then you should consider whether a longer term could disadvantage you.
 Remember that break fees will be applied if you terminate the fixed rate loan before the end of the fixed term.
 These break costs can be expensive so you need to consider all aspects before committing.